gocodebox/lifterlms/readme.txt

 v3.17.8 - 2018-05-??
 ------------------------

++ Quiz results will now display the question's description when reviewing results as a student and on the admin panel during grading
++ When pasting into question choice fields HTML from RTF documents will be automatically stripped
++ Shift + Enter when in a question choice field now adds a return as expected instead of exiting the field
 + Ensure certificates print with a white brackground regardless of theme CSS
 + Fix issue causing themes with `overflow:hidden` on divs from cutting certificate background images
 + Add action hook fired when a student cancels a subscription (`llms_subscription_cancelled_by_student`)